extremesurfer/gulp-sf-run-test/README.md

 });
 ```

 Example of package.xml.
-Please make sure that both of production and test classes are needed.
+Please make sure that both of production and test classes are needed:

 ```xml